Archaeology for Pet Collectors

 Clockwork Gnome - You'll also want to focus on collecting Dwarf fragments for the Clockwork Gnome, which are more prominent in Eastern Kingdoms, but there are a few sites in Kalimdor as well.
 This pet requires 100 Dwarf fragments to create.

-Crawling Claw - Finally, Tol'Vir fragments, the last type of fragment you'll need, are only available in Uldum.
-So expect the Crawling Claw pet to take a long time to get unless you spend all of your time in Kalimdor and get lucky with Uldum digs.
+Crawling Claw - Finally, Tol'Vir fragments, the last type of fragment you'll need, are available in Uldum.
+They may also be purchased from Brann Bronzebeard in Vale of Eternal Blossoms.
 The Crawling Claw requires 150 Tol'vir fragments.
 You may utilize up to three Tol'vir Hieroglyphics to aid in the creation of this item.
 Each Tol'vir Hieroglyphic is the equivalent of 12 Tol'vir Archaeology Fragments, so these are well worth saving to create this ultra rare pet.

 NOTE: New pets are sure to be released for WoW archaeologists in the years to come.
 We'll be sure to provide links to these newer companions below.